-A certified fidelity fund certificate issued by the Estate Agency Affairs Board (EAAB) is required of the Managing Agent.
-Managing Agents are estate agents, according to the EAAB definitions, and must thus be registered members of the EAAB.
-They must contribute to the EAAB’s fidelity fund if they maintain a trust account.
+A certified fidelity fund certificate issued by the Property Practitioners Regulatory Authority (PPRA) is required of the Managing Agent.
+Managing Agents are estate agents, according to the PPRA definitions, and must thus be registered members of the PPRA.
+They must contribute to the PPRA’s fidelity fund if they maintain a trust account.
 This fund exists to safeguard the Body Corporate from theft and fraud.
 The Ombudsman is intended to regulate Managing Agents once the Ombudsman Act is enacted.

 It’s also a good idea for the Managing Agent to have its own Fidelity Fund Certificate.
 This policy protects the letting property management agency from employee theft and fraud, as well as providing further protection for body corporate funds.

 Make sure your Managing Agent is a member of the National Association of Managing Agents (NAMA) and hence follows a rigorous code of conduct.

 The Debt Collectors Act of 1998, number 114, went into effect in February 2003.
 The Act stipulates that no person may conduct debt collection business unless he has been duly registered with the Council for Debt Collectors created by the Act.
 Confirm that your Managing Agent is registered with the Council for Debt Collectors; without this membership, the Managing Agent is not legally allowed to collect arrear levies.

 Because Trustees are usually volunteers with other occupations, Managing Agents should be familiar with the Sectional Titles Schemes Management Act and Regulations and should advise them.